 Writing an informative speech outline is simple and easy if you remember the basic elements of any good presentation.
-Every good speech has an introduction, a body with logically organized main points and sub points, and a conclusion.
-An outline includes the same elements.

-To create an informative speech outline determine your topic and decide what the focus of your presentation will be.
-For example, you may want to talk about dogs as a general topic.
+To create a good outline, determine your topic and decide what the focus of your presentation will be.

-Determine how you will open your speech.
 Asking a question or making a bold statement are two possible ways to get the attention of your audience.
-In the introduction you will also let the audience know what you are going to talk about in the body of the speech.
+In the introduction you will also let the audience know what your speech will be about.

-Then decide what the main point and sub points will be for your speech.
 The body of your informative speech outline will be made up of the main points and sub points.

 Make sure your points are distinct and carry equal weight in terms of importance.
-Determine the logical order of your main points depending on the type of organization you will use.
+Determine the logical order of your main points, depending on the type of organization you will use.

 Your informative speech outline can be organized topically, chronologically or spatially.